-The Hive Migrator service is responsible for migrating metadata and communication between agents.
+The Hive Migrator service is responsible for communication between agents and migration of metadata.

 Find details here for configuring the Hive Migrator service.

 When basic authentication is enabled on Hive Migrator, update the LiveData UI with the credentials to maintain functionality.

 Follow these steps to enable basic authentication on the Hive Migrator REST API:

 In the security section, ensure enabled: is set to "true".
 For example,Ensure the enabled parameter is true

 Apply these steps if basic authentication is enabled on the LiveData Migrator REST API

 password.
 Both credentials should match those used for LiveData Migrator core.Example

 integration: liveDataMigrator: port: 18080 useSsl: false username: "admin" password: "password"

 Don't indent: these are top-level properties.
 Use your LiveData Migrator username so that you only need to authenticate once when connecting through the CLI.